Bangladesh national football team: History

-Origins (1933–1972)
+Origins (1895–1972)

-During the early 1930s, there were many tournaments being held in East Bengal and it was seen that the Bengalis there were getting a little better at football.
-So in 1933, Dhaka Sporting Association, also known as the DSA, was formed in a small tin house at Paltan Maidan in Dhaka.
-In those days, Islington Corinthians from England toured all around the world, and introduced their football to every country they visited.
-On 22 November 1937, the team visited Dhaka, where they took on the DSA XI.
-The Bengalis of Dhaka handed Corinthians their first ever loss, when the DSA XI defeated Corinthians 1–0 during their encounter.
-Most of the players were students of Dhaka University.
+In 1895, the Dacca Sporting Association, or the DSA, was formed in a small tin house at Paltan Maidan in Dhaka.
+Eventually, during the early 1930s, numerous tournaments were being held in East Bengal, and it was observed that Bengalis there were improving in football.
+In those days, Islington Corinthians from England toured all around the world and introduced their football to every country they visited.
+On 21 November 1937, the team visited Dhaka, where they took on the DSA XI.
+The Bengalis of Dhaka handed Corinthians their tour's first defeat, recording a 1–0 victory during their maiden encounter.
+The majority of the DSA XI players were students of Dhaka University.
 Thousands of people were overjoyed to see the English lose on the field that day.
-While leaving, the opposition admitted to their defeat, saying, "I heard a lot about the Bengal tiger!
+While leaving, the opposition admitted to their defeat by stating, "I heard a lot about the Bengal tiger!
 This time I saw it!"

-The first instance of a Bangladesh national football team was the emergence of the Shadhin Bangla Football Team during the 1971 Liberation War.
+The first instance of a Bangladesh national football team was the emergence of the Shadhin Bangla football team during the 1971 Liberation War.
 They toured throughout India and helped fund the provisional Bangladesh government, by handing over all the prize money they earned from playing exhibition games during their tour.
 After gaining independence from Pakistan on 26 March 1971, a de facto national team called Dhaka XI was active the following year.
 The team won a highly anticipated friendly against Mohun Bagan on home soil and also finished runners-up at India's Bordoloi Trophy.